 From citywide panoramas to magnificent ancient monuments and poignant 20th century graffiti, Prague certainly doesn’t lack a variety of photogenic locations.
-Whether you’re a budding amateur or an experienced professional, the Czech capital’s sights are certain to inspire you, such as the reflection of the city lights on the Vltava river at night or the stories told by the buildings in the Jewish Quarter.
-Be sure to pack your camera when you visit these, our 10 best photography locations in Prague.
+Whether you’re a budding amateur or an experienced professional, the Czech capital’s sights are certain to inspire you, such as the reflection of the city lights on the Vltava River at night or the stories told by the buildings in the Jewish Quarter.
+Be sure to pack your camera when you visit, our 10 best photography locations in Prague.

 Not only is this lovely park open to the public, it’s also got fantastic views of the surrounding area, particularly if you climb to the top of Petřín Tower.
 Built in 1891, the observation tower was designed as a smaller version of the Eiffel Tower in Paris and today it offers budding photographers the highest vantage point in Prague.